Note: Only punctures on the threaded area of your tyre can be repaired. If the tyre wall is ruptured, it’s time to call a recovery vehicle.

 - A means of re-inflating the tyre.

-You can probably bodge together something for the pulling, prising and cutting (decent pliers or leatherman will do all three), but for the other steps, you’ll need job-specific gear.
+You can probably bodge together something for the pulling, prising and cutting (decent pliers or leatherman will do all three), but you’ll need job-specific gear for the other steps.

 For plugging the puncture, we can use traditional patching strips.
-They look like sticky pieces of beef jerky held between two sheets of plastic.
+They look like sticky pieces of beef jerky held between two plastic sheets.

 Or, we could opt for the newer liquid/slime/goo options sprayed through the valve and seal the puncture from the inside.